beyarkay/masters-thesis/src/05_results.md

 models are visualised to aid with the analysis of these models.
 For inter-model comparisons, please see sections \ref{best-model} and \ref{time-comparison}.
-All evaluation metrics ($F_1$-score, precision, recall, confusion matrices) are calculated using the validation set unless otherwise specified.
+All evaluation metrics ($F_1$-score, precision, recall, confusion matrices) are and calculated using the validation set unless otherwise specified.
+When an evaluation metric is given for an entire model, that metric is the unweighted mean of the metric for each class.
 The models are evaluated on the unseen test set in Section \ref{test-set-eval}.

 FFNNs are be discussed in section \ref{in-depth-ffnn}, HMMs in section
 \ref{in-depth-hmm}, CuSUMs in section \ref{in-depth-cusum}, HFFNNs in section